 Goods are expensive in Austria due to the higher taxes on them.
-Austria currently has a 20% standard sales tax rate (VAT), 13% on tourism services, and 10% on essential items.
+Austria currently has a 20% standard sales tax rate (VAT), 13% for tourism services, and 10% for essential items.

 While sales tax in Germany is 19%, 5 % in Canada, 11,7% highest and 0% lowest in the USA, if you love to shop and want to own many things, you shouldn’t move to Austria.